The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 There are five layers altogether.
 On the top is a breathable sleep surface, which is followed by an open-cell cooling foam layer.
 Then comes a patented sprung layer with up to 3,000 patented light, fine and durable springs made from titanium.
 Fourth is a high-definition foam with edge support and finally, there’s a foam support base with zoning for pressure relief.

 The temperature regulation should get a special mention.
 Even in summer, you’ll find this keeps sweat at bay, thanks to pretty much every layer having been designed to promote air flow and cooling – something you won’t find in mattresses made purely of foam.
 Even the base layer has flexible zones for heat to escape.
-And because the sleep surface is hypoallergenic, this mattress is also a good choice for allergy sufferers.
+Because the sleep surface is hypoallergenic, this mattress is also a good choice for allergy sufferers.

-It’s super-stable and pretty good at shock absorption so your partner shouldn’t be too disturbed even if you move around a lot in the night, although we’d suggest avoiding it if he or she is hyper sensitive as they are likely to feel some movement.
+It’s super-stable and pretty good at shock absorption, so your partner shouldn’t be too disturbed even if you move around a lot in the night, although, we’d suggest avoiding it if he or she is hyper sensitive, as they are likely to feel some movement.

-Like all Simba mattresses, it doesn’t sag, even in the long term, and you don’t have to flip it, although you do have to rotate it 180 degrees once a month for the first three months, then every three to six months after that.
-It’s a quick enough job, though, thanks to the grips and fact that at 26kg, it’s lighter than a lot of mattresses we’ve tested over the years.
+Like all Simba mattresses, it doesn’t sag, even in the long term, and you don’t have to flip it, although, you do have to rotate it 180 degrees once a month for the first three months, then every three to six months after that.
+It’s a quick enough job, though, thanks to the grips and fact that, at 26kg, it’s lighter than a lot of mattresses we’ve tested over the years.

 Read the full Simba hybrid review